The Way It Is

 Ecofeminism: To view Mother Nature and Women's bodies as one and the same.
 Female environmental empowerment stems from this approach to feminism.

 To be quite blunt about it, men rape women all over the world.
 In every culture, religion or region.
-And men primarily are the miners, clear cutters, drillers, and workers in other extractive industries that 'rape' Mother Nature.
+And men primarily are the miners, clear-cutters, drillers, and workers in other extractive industries that 'rape' Mother Nature.
 Not many women work in those industries except in the 'office'.

 Whether it's a penis being forced into a woman's body or a diamond bit drilling into the earth the results are the same.
-Men take what they want forcefully and then leave a mess afterwards.
+Men take what they want forcefully and then leave a mess afterward.

 However, to continue the analogy 'drilling' can be pleasurable for women.
 So too, if care is taken, men can extract a certain amount from Mother Nature as long as he puts something back.
-A woman's body is never the same after she has been 'ploughed' or 'drilled' by a man.
+A woman's body is never the same after she has been 'plowed' or 'drilled' by a man.
 So too with nature.

 We are not advocating turning the entire planet into a sacred park where nothing can be touched.
-Responsible extraction creates products, services and technology that can better both.
+Responsible extraction creates products, services, and technology that can better both.
 After all, if one day a nuclear missile is used to 'save' the planet from a stay meteor what can even the most extreme environmentalist say?

 'Femininity' is often seen as an urban creation.
 Many of the signs of modern femininity, whether mini-skirts or make-up, are common in a city.
 They are not so in a natural environment.
 With the increase in urbanization across the planet, many women feel very UN-feminine and dis-empowered in a natural environment.
 Often they need a 'man' to scare away the spiders or cut through the jungle foliage.